Pho Akaushi

 Vietnamese pho soup with Japanese-style American wagyu beef is worth sampling at least once

-Years of drama over Pho Akaushi’s name and location have overshadowed one of the more interesting restaurants serving the increasingly famous Vietnamese beef noodle soup.
+Years of drama over Pho Akaushi’s name and location overshadowed one of the more interesting restaurants serving the increasingly famous Vietnamese beef noodle soup.
 The original Pho Akaushi started inside a supermarket, expanded out to a full restaurant, then opened multiple locations.
 After internal infighting and enough relocations that it’s hard to know who went where, former Pho Akaushi locations became Pho Redbo, Pho Kuroushi, and in the case of the Lake Forest location we visited, Pho King Way.
-There’s also at least one remaining Pho Akaushi in Santa Ana, which appears to be a continuation of the Lake Forest restaurant.
+The last remaining Pho Akaushi in Santa Ana appeared to be a continuation of the Lake Forest restaurant, but closed in early 2025.

-One challenge, of course, is the pricing.
-At the remaining Pho Akaushi location, a dac biet (house special) bowl with thin-sliced wagyu, brisket, and rib cube meat together is $19, a number that seemed insane for pho before inflation hit, but is sadly closer to non-wagyu prices now.
-That said, bowls with only brisket or rib cubes are $14 each, and Akaushi offers a discount on the house special version to $15 with a Yelp check-in.
+One challenge, of course, was pricing.
+At the last Pho Akaushi location, a dac biet (house special) bowl with thin-sliced wagyu, brisket, and rib cube meat together was $19, a number that seemed insane for pho before inflation hit, but is sadly closer to non-wagyu prices now.
+That said, bowls with only brisket or rib cubes were $14 each, and Akaushi offered a discount on the house special version to $15 with a Yelp check-in.

 Is wagyu pho really worth a higher price than typical pho?
 We’d call it better, but not enough to justify a huge premium.
 It’s worth sampling once to see if you can tell the difference.
-The garlic truffle fries and crispy spring rolls are good, too, and the only other items on their small menu besides a newer wagyu salad, which we haven’t tried.
+The garlic truffle fries and crispy spring rolls are good, too, and the only other items on their small menu besides a newer wagyu salad, which we hadn’t tried before their closure.
+Replacement neighboring restaurant An Noodles & Pho notably offers a larger menu and more aggressive pricing.

 Stats